-High performance computing (HPC) will reach the exascale level within the next few years.
-Single compute clusters will combine the performance of millions of cores to perform more than 1018 operations per second.
-Besides the challenges resulting from going to exascale computing, HPC is in the transition from being compute-centric to being data-centric.
+High performance computing (HPC) is currently reaching the exascale level and compute clusters will combine the performance of millions of cores to perform more than 1018 operations per second soon.
+Additionally to the challenges resulting from going to exascale computing, HPC is in the transition from being compute-centric to being data-centric.
 The management and handling of data become more and more important, and it will be crucial to scale data capacity and data bandwidth.

 Our group Efficient Computing and Storage at the Johannes Gutenberg University Mainz is focusing on the areas storage systems and scalable computing.

 We are focusing both on block and file level storage.
 We are developing protocols and architectures, which are able to efficiently use the underlying storage medias and integrate these architectures within scalable environments.
-New storage technologies, like solid state disks (SSDs) and non-volatile main memory (NVMM), are integrated within these environments and help us to deliver optimized storage systems, e.g., in the context of data deduplication and backup.
+New storage technologies, like solid state disks (SSDs) and non-volatile main memory (NVMM), are integrated within these environments and help us to deliver optimized storage systems, e.g., in the context of parallel file systems, data deduplication, and backup.